varphi-online/wgraphc/README.md

-A non-exhaustive checklist on what is needed to complete this project:
+A non-exhaustive checklist on what is needed to complete this project: (OUTDATED)

 - [x] Boilerplate JS and WASM interfacing.
 - [x] Research and impl. structs to handle tokens, preferablly easily expandible